menu

 Crafting a unified vision

 A compelling project story board is our most valuable tool for team alignment by talking them through the ‘what’, ‘why’ and ‘how’ of the project.
 We clarify the current state of the terminal, the vision for change and the path to execution.
 The story ensures everyone on the team is fully aligned with the project’s objectives and the plan forward.
-The discussions following the creation of this story board gradually shaped the solution for the business case.
+The discussions following the creation of this story board gradually shape the solution for the business case.

 3